Behaviour

 • Frame Plan B as curiosity: "I was just curious about something..." rather than "We need to solve this problem"

-• Always use Proactive Plan B; Emergency Plan B introduces a surprise demand, which is precisely what many PDA children find most threatening
+• Always use Proactive Plan B; Emergency Plan B introduces a surprise demand, which many PDA children find most threatening

-• Offer specific options in the Invitation Step rather than open-ended questions: "I wonder if we could try [option A] or [option B]?" rather than "What should we do?"
+• Offer specific options in the Invitation Step: "I wonder if we could try [option A] or [option B]?" rather than "What should we do?"

 • Work on one unsolved problem at a time, gradually, over days or weeks